gitbenchung/sguuxs_splicer/docs/categories.md

 ### Plural (?)

-### Prenoun

-These are elements which appear exclusively before nouns, modifying them.
-Some may trigger the noun's conversion to some other category.
-That is, some of these may be verbalizers which attach to a noun to form a verb.

-Examples: *ts'im*, *sii*, *sin*

-### Preposition

-These are a closed class of elements which introduce nouns that are not arguments of a verb, such as instruments or locations.
-Prepositions are, morphologically, a heterogeneous set: most take Series II inflection when introducing a pronoun and a nominal connective when introducing a noun, but some do not inflect, and those which take connectives may differ (even between speakers) in whether that connective is *t* or *s* for a determinate noun.

-Prepositions are handled on a case-by-case basis in the parser; some are labeled as "agreeing preposition" (inflects) or "conjunction" (does not inflect) in the dictionary resource to designate their distinct morphological properties.

 ### Preverb

 This is an element which appear exclusively before verbs, modifying them.
 They can sometimes concatenate with the verb.
 They never serve as a host to any kind of inflection or clitic, and cannot be split from the verb by a subordinator or auxiliary (in contrast to modifiers).

-### Relational noun (?)

-Under construction: These are nouns which are typically possessed, inflecting with Series II inflection or a nominal marker, to designate some property of, part of, or spatial relation to the possessor -- AND/OR these elements have a T-morpheme (or similar) immediately preceding their inflection.

-Examples: *sgan*, *sdo'o*, *g̲adaax*?

 ### Psychological verb (?)